saikotek/docs/pages/public_cloud/public_cloud_network_services/configuration-06-configure-ip-block-vrack-to-instance/guide.en-gb.md

 - An [OVHcloud Public Cloud instance](/pages/public_cloud/compute/public-cloud-first-steps)
 - A [vRack](/links/network/vrack) service activated in your account
 - Access to the OVHcloud [Control Panel](/links/manager)
-- Access to the Horizon interface or the Openstack API.
+- Access to the Horizon interface

 ## Instructions